-- PBGC's Web site (www.pbgc.gov) contains pension plan information of interest to Plan Administrators and practitioners, such as electronic premium filing, current and prior premium filing booklets, frequently asked questions, interest rates, regulations, etc. This information can typically be accessed via the Employers and Practitioners Page.
-Note that you can access or subscribe to "What's New for Practitioners and Employers" that provides information on recent events. - Submit electronic premium filings (including electronic amended filings) through "My Plan Administration Account" (My PAA) via the "Online Premium Filing (My PAA)" section of the Employers and Practitioners Page of PBGC's website and follow instructions about how to use My PAA for submitting premium payments. - 3.
-For all premium-related inquiries and requests, including premium filing questions, requests for instructions, address changes, requests for refunds (that are not submitted with premium filings), and requests for penalty waivers, contact our Premium Customer Service Center using one of these following options:

-Preferred option: My PAA "Submit a Request" Quick Link.
+- For premium-related inquiries and requests, including premium filing questions, requests for instructions, address changes, requests for refunds (that are not submitted with premium filings), and requests for penalty waivers, contact our premium customer service center using one of these following options: - Preferred option: Send electronic inquiry/request via My PAA's "Submit a Request" Quick Link.
 Submitting the request this way has many benefits (e.g., automatically generated confirmation email, ability to check the status of a requests).
-See Appendix 3 for more information.

-Other options:

-- a.
-Mail or private delivery service: Send to the address for premium correspondence posted on the "Contact Us for Practitioners" web page.

-- b.
-Call: 1-800-736-2444 or 202-326-4242 and select option 2 (premiums).

-- c.
-E-mail: premiums@pbgc.gov

-- 4. For current interest rate information:

-- a.
-Call: 202-326-4041

-- b.
-See: "Interest Rates and Factors" section on the Employers and Practitioners Page of PBGC's website.

-- 5. For assistance on coverage determination or plan termination:

-- a.
-Call: 1-800-736-2444 or 202-326-4242

-- b.
-E-mail: standard@pbgc.gov

-- c.
-Write to:

-Pension Benefit Guaranty Corporation Standard Termination Compliance Division, Suite 930 Processing and Technical Assistance Branch 1200 K Street, NW Washington, DC 20005-4026 6.
-If you have a complaint about the service you have received or still need assistance after calling our practitioner telephone numbers listed in item 4 (1-800-736-2444 or 202-326-4242), please contact the Problem Resolution Officer (Practitioners):

-a.Call: 1-800-736-2444, ext.
-4136 or 202-326-4136
+See Appendix 3 for more information. - Other options: - Mail or private delivery service: Send to the address for premium correspondence posted on the "Contact Us for Practitioners" webpage. - o Call: 1-800-736-2444 or 202-326-4242 and select option 2 (premiums). - o E-mail: premiums@pbgc.gov - For questions about coverage determinations or plan terminations: - Call: 1-800-736-2444 or 202-326-4242 and press "0" - E-mail: standard@pbgc.gov or coverage@pbgc.gov (which is applicable) - If you have a complaint about the service you have received or still need assistance after calling our practitioner telephone numbers listed in item 3 (1-800-736-2444 or 202-326-4242), please contact the Problem Resolution Officer (Practitioners): - Call: 1-800-736-2444, ext.
+4136 or 202-326-4136 - E-mail: practitioner.pro@pbgc.gov - Write to:

-b.E-mail: practitioner.pro@pbgc.gov

-c.
-Write to: